kubeedge/kubeedge/README.md

 ### Cloud Part
 - [CloudHub](https://github.com/kubeedge/kubeedge/blob/master/docs/modules/cloud/cloudhub.md): a web socket server responsible for watching changes at the cloud side, caching and sending messages to EdgeHub.
 - [EdgeController](https://github.com/kubeedge/kubeedge/blob/master/docs/modules/cloud/controller.md): an extended kubernetes controller which manages edge nodes and pods metadata so that the data can be targeted to a specific edge node.
-- [DeviceController](https://github.com/kubeedge/kubeedge/blob/master/docs/modules/cloud/device_controller.md): an extended kubernetes controller which manages devices so that the device metadata/status date can be synced between edge and cloud.
+- [DeviceController](https://github.com/kubeedge/kubeedge/blob/master/docs/modules/cloud/device_controller.md): an extended kubernetes controller which manages devices so that the device metadata/status data can be synced between edge and cloud.

 ### Edge Part